UK Tel : 01539 567118

 Always an emotive topic this one.
-Firstly let us stress that all staff working as part of your holiday are paid properly. i.e. the going rate for the work they do.
+We will prvide you with Tipping Guidlelines in yiur Final Joining Instructions.
+Let us stress that all staff working as part of your holiday are paid properly. i.e. the going rate for the work they do.
 In the case of porters for example there are (thankfully) nowadays legal rates.
 None of the staff working for you are paid on a "basic rate and hope you get a big tip" basis.
 That's self-defeating in the long run.
 Our staff are very much the key to the enjoyment of your holiday and when you meet them you'll see they have been working happily for us for many years.
 So, our recommendation is by all means give a tip to our staff, but only if you have received good service.
 However, we're certain you will receive exceptional service.
 We know our staff work for you in a cheerful and exceptional manner.
 They also take great pride in what they do.
 Nothing ever seems to be too much trouble, except when it comes to saying 'no'.
 So, how much to tip?
 Well, there's a hierachical sort of thing goes on, and other factors too e.g. how many days and so on.
-Best you ask us about tipping so we can advise according to your particular holiday.
 You can after all tip too much, and in the long run that's not good for anyone, especially the people travelling next with the person you've just given the equivalent of a average Nepalese or Bhutanese house too.

 Your holiday may include internal flights and these are booked by us.

 Please be aware that baggage restrictions apply on all internal flights in Nepal and Bhutan.
 For internal flights in Bhutan as well as International flights to/from Paro -7KG Hand Baggage and 30KG Hold Baggage

 For flights into mountainous regions e.g. Lukla, Jomsom, Juphal, Taplejung

 5kg Hand Baggage and 10kg Hold Baggage